DooMLoRD/links/README.md

-# Good Books
-Books that I have found interesting and recommend.
+# Books, videos and other recommended education materials

 ## Machine Learning and Data Science Books